johankristianss/arrowhead-core-docker/README.md

 > Note: this option requires that the other certificates are generated and java `JRE/JDK 11`.

 ## Use Arrowhead
-When the system is started and running, you will find the serviceregistry at [localhost:8443](https://localhost:8443), the authorization at [localhost:8445](https://localhost:8445) and the orchestrator at [localhost:8441](https://localhost:8441).
-You can also se the systems on your local ipv4 address.
+When the system is started and running, you will find the serviceregistry at [https://localhost:8443](https://localhost:8443), the authorization at [https://localhost:8445](https://localhost:8445) and the orchestrator at [https://localhost:8441](https://localhost:8441).
+You can also see the systems on your local ipv4 address.
 To access the arrowhead core system via a browser, you must add a certificate to the browser.
 In firefox you can follow these steps,
 1. settings
 2. Privacy & Security
 3. scroll to Security